 The people who are on your email list can be broken down into multiple basic categories, such as:

 The great part about digital tools is they allow you to easily categorize your full email list into sub-lists.
-Then, you can send targeted emails to each of these sub-lists periodically—rather than only messages to your entire subscriber list.
+Then, you can send targeted emails to each of these sub-lists periodically—rather than only sending general messages to your entire subscriber list.

 Improve your digital audience targeting and messaging with Aristotle’s Premier National Voter File or any of our pre-built Digital Audiences.
 Learn more.